Adithya0203/to-do-list/README.md

 2. Open your web browser and go to http://localhost:3000. (port may differ)

 3. Use the application to manage your tasks.

+## Contributing

+Contributions are always welcome!

+Contributions are welcome!
+If you'd like to contribute to the project, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive messages.
+4. Push your changes to your fork.
+5. Submit a pull request to the main repository.